dhis2/dhis2-android-sdk/docs/content/developer/workflow.md

 The concept of ownership is supported in the SDK.
 In short, each pair trackedEntityInstance - program is owned by an organisationUnit.
 This ownership is used in the trackedEntityInstance search to determine the owner organisationUnit the TEI belongs to.

-You can get the program owners for each trackedEntityInstance using the repository:
+You can get the program owners for each trackedEntityInstance by using the repository:

 ```java
 d2.trackedEntityModule().trackedEntityInstances()